tsila-andriantsoa/insurance_premium_prediction/README.md

 ## Dataset

-The dataset is available on [Kaggle](https://www.kaggle.com/competitions/playground-series-s4e12/overview)
+The dataset used in this project comes from the Kaggle Playground Series - Season 4, Episode 12 competition available on [Kaggle](https://www.kaggle.com/competitions/playground-series-s4e12/overview)

+🔹Dataset description

 | Column Name             | Type         | Description |
 |-------------------------|--------------|-------------|